 If you don’t want to pay for software or a scanner, you can take pictures of your receipts.
 Then, manually upload them to your computer for safekeeping and organization.

 Do you need help tracking your small business transactions?
 Patriot’s online accounting software is easy to use for tracking income and expenses.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 Get your free trial of our easy yet powerful accounting solution today!

 This is not intended as legal advice; for more information, please click here.